Lime Aid Brings Safe Essential Services For Cities, Free Rides To Health Care Workers and Critical Resident Needs

 Keeping cities healthy means doing our part to support health care workers, first responders and other frontline workers who are in need of safe, alternative transportation modes for essential errands.
 At Lime, we remain committed to supporting and connecting the communities we serve and doing our part during these unprecedented times.

 Starting today, Lime will be rolling out Lime Aid in select cities around the world and reactivating small fleets of scooters for those in need.
 The pandemic has made transportation more difficult, and our scooters offer an easy way for people to travel while social distancing.
-In addition, Lime will offer free 30-minute rides for public-health personnel and law enforcement officers, who can receive access simply by signing up.
+In addition, Lime will offer free 30-minute rides for public-health personnel and law enforcement officers, who can receive access.
 Micromobility plays a critical role in moving people seamlessly through cities, and as an individual form of transportation, scooters can help fill an integral transportation gap at this important time.

 The company plans to first begin Lime Aid in the below cities and expand in the coming weeks as it continues to formalize local partnerships with public health officials, community organizations and other key stakeholders.